-Journal created by Habitable Studio think-tank
+Journal created by Habitable Studio

-Marta, registered architect in Spain, is an Assistant Professor at UH CoAD, Houston.
+Marta, registered architect in Spain, is an Associate Professor at UH CoAD, Houston.
 She holds a PhD in Architecture from UPM ETSAM.
 Her work emerges from the confluence of a cross-disciplinary and intercultural experience with a humanistic and ecological sensitivity.
 She recently founded Habitable Studio, a think-tank that aims to create habitable environments spanning from the scale of the domestic to the scale of the city and the rural.
 She began her professional career at OMA (Office for Metropolitan Architecture) in Rotterdam, and subsequently opened her own atelier in Madrid, winning numerous awards in public architectural competitions in Spain.
 Marta was a Visiting Professor at the Institute of Architecture Technology of TU Graz, Austria; a Visiting Fellow at the Center for European Studies, Sciences Po, Paris; and a Visiting Scholar at the Center for Japanese Studies, UC Berkeley.
 In Japan, she conducted research funded by the Spanish Ministry of Science and Innovation.